 Chevalier Antoine Michoud

 By 1862 the City of New Orleans had implemented burial permits.
-See attached record which was indexed in French .
-It translates his full name was Chevalier Antoine Michoud and he was from the Saint Colombe region in France.
-He was honorary consul to the S. M. of King of Italy and he is buried at St. Louis Cemetery #3 in New Orleans.
+See attached record below, which was indexed in French .
+His vital records of birthplace, death date, and inferred birthdate are listed on burial permit and sourced above.
+The burial permit tells more information.
+He was the honorary consul to the S. M. of King of Italy and he is buried at St. Louis Cemetery #3 in New Orleans.
 After digging up New Orleans newspapers from 1844 we can expand upon his consul position.
 The Daily Picayune from January to December of 1844 ran a running list of the Foreign Consuls' residencies in New Orleans that year.
 He was listed as a foreign consul of Sardinia, a region in Italy, and his residence was established to be the corner of Old Levee and Ursuline streets at that time.

-Further Antoine appears on the 1850 Census living at New Orleans Municipality 1 Ward 6, New Orleans which could be his residency in as listed in the 1844 Daily Picayune as at corner of Old Levee and Ursuline streets.
-In the 1850 census his occupation was not specified yet it was noted he was living with 3 clerks and 1 blacksmith and was 70 years old at that time.
-Three clerks, two being French and the third from Piedmont and 1 blacksmith whom also was a native of Piedmont.
-Piedmont could be referring to the Italian region.
+Antoine appears in the 1850 Census living at New Orleans Municipality 1 Ward 6, New Orleans which could be his residency in as listed in the 1844 Daily Picayune at corner of Old Levee and Ursuline streets.
+In the 1850 census his occupation was not specified yet it was noted he was living with 3 clerks and 1 blacksmith: three clerks, two being French and the third from Piedmont and 1 blacksmith who was also a native of Piedmont.

-Then five years later he appears in Part 1: Jefferson City, Gretna, Carrollton, Algiers & McDonogh of the 1855 Cohen’s New Orleans Directory, which was printed at the office of The Picayune at 66 Camp Street.
+Five years later he appears in Part 1: Jefferson City, Gretna, Carrollton, Algiers & McDonogh of the 1855 Cohen’s New Orleans Directory, which was printed at the office of The Picayune at 66 Camp Street.
 His residency was established on Moreau and the corner of Elysian Fields.
-See below left .
+See below.
 The Cohen Directory also had Part 4: Directory of the Planters of Louisiana and Mississippi as far as heard from and he is not listed there, yet he operated a sugar plantation and refinery at that time outside of Gentilly where Michoud stands today.
-Then six years later in a Gardner’s New Orleans Directory for 1861 he is listed at house number 27 Elysian Fields, further establishing this residency.
+Then six years later in a Gardner’s New Orleans Directory for 1861 he is listed at house number 27 Elysian Fields, further establishing this residency, see below.

-Michoud’s Last will and Testament gives more information.
-The will is dated on July 19, 1860, two years before his death on July 22, 1862.
-The notary wrote that Antoine was “sick in his bed, but of sound mind” on the second floor of his dwelling on Elysian Fields between Morearo and Victory in New Orleans’s 3rd district surrounded by the requested presence of three named friends as he dictated his will to public notary, Joseph Cohn.
-The friends are named and listed to the best of my interpretation of the hand-writing: Messieurs Charles Buisson, Rudolph Mecht, and Theophile M. Hyde.
-See clip below and make own judgment.
+Antoine Michoud was never married and both his death certificate and last testament and will state this.
+On his death certificate dated July 22, 1862, the informant a Mr. Camille Guillet, stated he was nos nol married.
+Further, Antoine stated the same on his last testament and will that is dated July 19, 1860, two years before his death on July 22, 1862.
+The notary wrote that Antoine was “sick in his bed, but of sound mind” on the second floor of his dwelling on Elysian Fields between Morearo and Victory in New Orleans’s 3rd district.
+He was surrounded by the requested presence of three named friends as he was making his will to the public notary, Joseph Cohn.
+The friends names are listed to the best of my interpretation of the hand-writing: Monsieur Charles Buisson, Rudolph Mecht, and Theophile M. Hyde.
+See clip below and make your own judgment.

-In his Last Will and Testament, Antoine names his father as Lacques Michoud (possibly Jacques) and his mother Sophie D. Antillon (Sophie being spelled as Ccophie) .
-He states he was born in the Region Columbe on the River Rhone in France.
-This validates his cemetery burial permit which established his birthplace to be of the Columbe region in France.
-Antoine also dictates to the notary he was never married, validating Guillot’s information, however said he was of 77 years old, which differs from the 85 years old Camille stated on death certificate two years later.
-Antoine names his nephew, Monsieur Michoud, ,a prominent lawyer residing at Dupesa Street in the city of Lyons , France as the heir to all his property.
-He then states he revokes any other wills made previously and that a debt of $50 to be paid in full to a man named Charles residing on St. Peter and Jefferson Streets.
+In his Last Will and Testament, Antoine names his nephew, Monsieur Michoud, a prominent lawyer residing at Dupesa Street in the city of Lyons, France, as the heir to all his property.
+He then states he revokes any other wills made previously and that a debt of $50 is to be paid in full to a man named Charles residing on St. Peter and Jefferson Streets.
 The will names Camille Guillot, Antoine’s informant on this death certificate, as one of the four executors of his estate.
-To the best of my interpretation of the hand-writing the other three executors carried the names Joseph Girod, Leopold Guichard, and Jubian Leghus.
+To the best of my interpretation of the hand-writing, the other three executors carried the names Joseph Girod, Leopold Guichard, and Jubian Leghus.

-One thing which stood out while digging up his residency was how his exact street address of 27 Elysian Fields was difficult to find.
+One thing that stood out while digging up his residency was how the numerical street address of 27 Elysian Fields was difficult to find.
 Although only 2 city directories were discussed in this blog, others were searched.
-It wasn't until the 1861 Gardner's that his street address of 27 Elysian Fields was recorded.
-Even his last will and testament it seems as if the street number was smudged, see below but that could be a coincidence.
+It wasn't until the 1861 Gardner's Directory that his street address of 27 Elysian Fields was recorded, and it seems his numbered address was initially written in his will below in 1860, but appears to have been blotted out.
+One reason could be simply, that street numbers were assigned around 1860 because the previously dated directories are void of street numbers.
+A deeper look into the layout of the history of the old New Orleans streets could clear up that question if it were to be pursued.

 All records were sourced using STPLibrary Genealogy databases.
-Please feel free to add any thoughts and comments, they'd be appreciated.
+Please feel free to add any thoughts, comments and insight, they'd be appreciated.

 Death Certificate- Family Search